ibm-cloud-docs/app-configuration/ac-integrate-sdk-python.md

    {: codeblock}

    where,
    - region: Region name where the service instance is created.
-Use `AppConfiguration.REGION_US_SOUTH` for Dallas and `AppConfiguration.REGION_EU_GB` for London.
+Use `AppConfiguration.REGION_US_SOUTH` for Dallas, `AppConfiguration.REGION_EU_GB` for London, and `AppConfiguration.REGION_AU_SYD` for Sydney.
    - guid: Instance Id of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - apikey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.